sharriet/impars/README.md

 ## Call for participation

 The study is to be conducted in 2 phases, both of which rely on outsider participation.
-Anyone interested in participating in either phase of this study should contact s.harriet(at)leedstrinity.ac.uk.
+Further information for participants is presented [here](https://github.com/sharriet/impars/blob/master/docs/information_sheet.md).

 ### Phase 1a: Case study interviews